What is the ACT Senior Secondary Certificate?

 An A course is one which is accredited by the ACT BSSS as educationally sound and appropriate for students studying in years 11 and 12.

 A T course is accredited by the ACT BSSS as providing appropriate preparation for higher education.

 An M course is accredited by the ACT BSSS as providing appropriate educational experiences for students who satisfy specific intellectual disability criteria.

-A V course is vocational education and training program combined with an A, T or M course.
-A V course leads to a vocational Certificate or Statement of Attainment as defined by the Australian Qualifications Framework (AQF).
+An A, T or M course that has a vocational education and training program integrated with it is designated by a V. These courses lead to a vocational Certificate or Statement of Attainment as defined by the Australian Qualifications Framework (AQF).
 The content of the learning program is based on the competencies defined in a Training Package and follows the requirements of the Australian Quality Training Framework (AQTF).